 use TypeTool 3 for actual development).

 With this version, I finally moved decisively away from trying to force the outlines to rasterize like WarpSans (as the new bitmapped versions were deemed adequate for this task), and focused instead on making the font more legible and attractive under a wide range of sizes.
 The new basic designs from the version 0.7 regular weight were kept (with some modifications such as a slightly increased caps height), but the glyph strokes were widened to 80 upm to give the characters a more substantial appearance.
+This was done partly to bring the font more into line with common practice, and partly because the thinner strokes resulted in extremely poor legibility when anti-aliased at small sizes (particularly at 96dpi and below).

 A new "light" weight was added, which was similar to the old regular weight but with the strokes widened to 60upm from 50.
 In addition, a completely redesigned bold weight was introduced, which abandoned the highly distinctive style inherited from WarpSans Bold and instead tracked the design of the regular and light weights.